 The Fellowship Experience

 Laureate Global Fellows are “fellows for life.”
-While the fellowship kicks off with an intensive in-person experience, it is the lasting support, resources, and network of nearly 1700 like-minded leaders that come to define what the fellowship means to young leaders.
+While the fellowship kicks off with an intensive in-person experience, it is the lasting support, resources, and network of over 2,000 like-minded leaders that come to define what the fellowship means to young leaders.

 Based on research and years of experience, we know young social entrepreneurs need support in three key areas in order to increase their impact:

 - Building leadership and management skills